General Electric: The Risk That Should Be In The Front Of Your Mind

 Bottom Line

 GE definitely has the capacity to increase its financial leverage but that does not necessarily mean that it should be done.
 It appears that Mr. Immelt and team are indeed caving to Mr. Nelson Peltz's demands so investors will need to closely monitor what type of impact the additional $20b of debt will have on the company.
 Interest rates are still low so now may be an opportune time to add leverage, but, in my opinion, adding too much debt could greatly limit management's ability to be flexible in the years ahead, which is opposite of what Mr. Immelt is trying to sell.
-Personally, I am not a big fan of management using additional debt to buyback more shares but I would be all for the company using debt to make strategic acquisitions.
+Personally, I am not a big fan of management using additional debt to buy back more shares but I would be all for the company using debt to make strategic acquisitions.

 The additional $20b of debt will not cause me to sell my stake in General Electric, but I would have to re-evaluate my overweight position to determine if it should be trimmed.
 GE shares are fairly valued based on 2017 earnings but I believe that the company has great long-term business prospects in place that will allow for the stock to outperform the broader market through 2018.
 As such, GE shares are a long-term buy at today's price.